13588112254/littlefs/DESIGN.md

 of entropy that persists across power loss.

 We can actually use the data on disk to directly drive our random number generator.
-In practice, this is implimented by xoring the checksums of each metadata pair, which is already calculated to fetch and mount the filesystem.
+In practice, this is implemented by xoring the checksums of each metadata pair, which is already calculated to fetch and mount the filesystem.

 ```